isc-projects/bind9/doc/arm/managed-keys.rst

 -------------------------------

 BIND is able to maintain DNSSEC trust anchors using :rfc:`5011` key management.
-This feature allows ``named`` to keep track of changes to critical DNSSEC keys without any need for the operator to make changes to configuration files.
+This feature allows :iscman:`named` to keep track of changes to critical DNSSEC keys without any need for the operator to make changes to configuration files.